raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

-Import the type(s) of input component you are using from the picozero library then create a variables for the pin(s) that you have connected it to:
+Import your input component from the picozero library then create a variables for the connected pins:

 **Tip:** You can combine multiple imports into one line, for example `from picozero import LED, Button`.